pingcap/docs-tidb-operator/en/kubernetes-observability.md

 ---
-title: Kubernetes Observability: Monitoring, Alerts, and Log Collection
+title: "Kubernetes Observability: Monitoring, Alerts, and Log Collection"
 summary: Learn how to monitor, configure alerts, and collect logs on Kubernetes.
 ---